sackn/diffeq/series.md

 ---
 # Introduction to Series

 This section focuses on the analysis of series.
-Most of the section are devoted towards digging deep into infinate series and determining their behavior as the number of in the series grows towards infinity (convergence and divergence).
-Later in the section I introduce some applcations of infinate series such Taylor/Maclaurin series and polynomial approximations of a function at a specific point.
-All of the information about series are a part of the AP Calculus BC exam, however this section does not cover everything yet (work in progress).'
+Most of the section is devoted to digging deep into infinate series and determining their behavior as the number of infinate series grows towards infinity (convergence and divergence).
+Later in the section, I introduce some applications of infinate series, such as the Taylor/Maclaurin series, and polynomial approximations of a function at a specific point.
+All of the information about series is part of the AP Calculus BC exam; however, this section does not cover everything yet (work in progress).

 **Current Sections**
 - Geometric Series